openstack/openstack-manuals/doc/common/glossary.rst

    Pike

       The code name for the sixteenth release of OpenStack.
-The design summit will take place in Boston, Massachusetts, US.
+The OpenStack summit took place in Boston, Massachusetts, US.
 The release is named after the Massachusetts Turnpike, abbreviated commonly as the Mass Pike, which is the easternmost stretch of Interstate 90.